1st Annual Procession of the Personal Saints

 - New Orleans Fringe will provide a limited number of volunteers for clean-up of the route of the Procession, tho’ we also ask that participants be respectful and not leave a mess.

-- Registration must be returned to New Orleans Fringe by October 31st at 5 pm in order to ensure inclusion in the 1st Annual New Orleans Fringe Procession of the Personal Saints.
+- Registration must be returned to New Orleans Fringe by November 7th in order to ensure inclusion in the 1st Annual New Orleans Fringe Procession of the Personal Saints.

 - Please don’t undertake projects that will get you in trouble with the law or projects that are horrendously unreasonable impositions on your neighbors.